chaithanyak42/chaithanyak42.github.io/_posts/2024-03-21-everything-you-need-to-know-about-gpts.md

 ---
 layout: post
-title: "Everything You Should Know About GPTs"
+title: "Everything You Should Know About GPTs - Generative Pre-Trained Transformers"
 categories: Machine Learning
 author:
 - Chaithanya Kumar A